Uuvana-Studios/Longvinter-server-documentation/docs/linux/setup-vanilla.md

 #### Copying Steam SDK to right place

-We still need to move the sdk to default location where the server tries to
+We still need to move the sdk to default location where the server tries to:
 - `cd ~/.steam` Go to the steam folder
 - `mkdir sdk64` Create folder for the sdk
 - `cp ~/steamcmd/linux64/steamclient.so ~/.steam/sdk64/` Copy the steamclient.so from SteamCmd to .steam/sdk64 folder

 ### Installing the server

-After this we want to make sure we are in home directory
+After this we want to make sure we are in home directory:
 - `cd ~/`

-Then we can clone the Linux repository
+Then we can clone the Linux repository:
 - `git clone https://github.com/Uuvana-Studios/longvinter-linux-server.git`

-Then we want to give permission for this folder to execute commands with
+Then we want to give permission for this folder to execute commands with:
 - `sudo chmod -R ugo+rwx longvinter-linux-server/`

 After this we can open the required ports by executing the following commands: